-Like all other Thai towns, Mae Hong Son also has its night market that is the economic centre of the town.
+Like all other Thai towns, Mae Hong Son also has its night market which is the economic centre of the town.
 The Night Market assembles right next to the Chong Kham lake.
-It fact, it’s pretty much around it.
+In fact, it’s pretty much around it.

-You can find traditional style paintings, clothes in the classic northern Thailand weave pattern in bright colours that also extends to bags and home accessories.
+You can find traditional style paintings, and clothes in the classic northern Thailand weave pattern in bright colours that also extends to bags and home accessories.
 There are a lot of food stalls on one side selling mostly Thai food.
-I found European style food pretty much non-existent in this part of Thailand.
+I found European-style food pretty much non-existent in this part of Thailand.

 Long Necked Tribes

-Travelling in Thailand, I had the opportunity to see the photos of the women from long-necked tribes several times.
-These are small tribes called the Kayan or Karen tribe settled in villages in the north and western region of Thailand.
-They have migrated from across the border from Burma.
+Travelling in Thailand, I had the opportunity to see photos of women from long-necked tribes several times.
+These are small tribes called the Kayan or Karen tribes settled in villages in the north and western region of Thailand.
+They have migrated across the border from Burma.

-The women are especially notable due to a neck ornament that we wear on their neck made of heavy brass to make their neck long.
+The women are especially notable due to the neck ornament that we wear on their necks made of heavy brass to make their necks long.
 A long neck is a symbol of beauty to them.
 However, in recent years these villages have become pretty much a tourist attraction in Thailand.

 There are quite a few long-necked tribe villages in northern Thailand.
 You can find one in Doi Inthanon, near Pai, 3-4 villages near Mae Hong Son and more.
 You can head over to Huay Pu Keng, a village around 30 minutes south of Mae Hong Son town.